Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 It was just out of control.

-I would go on these just thought tangents.
+I would go on these just thought tangents and it would just go on for hours.

-So I have a theory as to what happened.
+So I have a theory as to what happened and I would like to ask you this question.

-And I even proposed it to my therapist at the time.
+And I even proposed it to my therapist at the time who was kind of helping me go through this withdrawal phase.

-or we kind of theorized together.
+So they theorized, or we kind of theorized together.

-And I learned this through the Locals thread of one of your listeners in the comment section about how, of course, the dangers of marijuana usage is that it prevents REM sleep.
+And I learned this through the locals thread of one of your listeners in the comment section about how, of course, the dangers of marijuana usage is that it prevents REM sleep.

-Yeah, REM sleep, of course, I mean that rapid eye movement sleep.
+I mean, that rapid eye movement sleep.

 And that was a huge pill for me to grasp.

-And I think, oh man, that's that's terrible.
+And I think, oh, man, that's terrible.

-So, you know, download the information that's been received and give meaning to the world and yada yada yada and all that good stuff.
+That's when your mind processes and tries to download the information that's been received and make sense of the world and yada, yada, yada, and all that good stuff.

 So the fact that I wasn't doing that to myself must have been pretty terrible.